-Sub Standard Workmanship or Incomplete.
+Sub Standard Workmanship or Incomplete-All Areas

 These Defects are of Sub Standard Workmanship or Incomplete and not finished to a tradesmens like manner.
-Please discuss these items with your Building Consultant who performed the inspection and report to discuss and clarify.
+Please discuss these items with your Building Consultant who performed the inspection and report to discuss and clarify, if you are unsure of the defect and repairs required.

-The installation of these building elements appear to have been completed to a substandard level of workmanship or is incomplete and does not comply with regular building practices or are just visually displeasing.

-Unfinished and substandard building works are likely to degrade more quickly and may create potential for secondary defects to associated building elements and surrounding structures, also the workmanship is VERY displeasing to the eye.
+The installation of these building elements appear to have been completed to a substandard level of workmanship or is incomplete and does not comply with regular building practices.
+Unfinished and substandard building works are likely to degrade more quickly and may create potential for secondary defects to associated building elements and surrounding structures.